san regis hotel paris

 Saint James Paris, Chaillot

-Tucked away in Paris’s 16th arrondissement, this charming chȃteau-meets-family estate feels more like a private members club than a fully-fledged hotel.
-Designed by Laura Gonzalez, each space is ornately decorated with a modern yet romantic take on Napoleonic French opulence.
+Tucked away in Paris’s 16th arrondissement, this charming chȃteau-meets-family estate feels more like a private members' club than a fully-fledged hotel.
+Designed by Laura Gonzalez, each space at Saint James Paris is ornately decorated with a modern yet romantic take on Napoleonic French opulence.
 Expect clashing fabrics, patterns and colours, soaring ornamental frescoes and beautiful decorative objects covering every surface.

 A recently-relaunched spa and wellbeing area, resplendent in Greco-Roman marble details with high, vaulted ceilings welcomes guests to check in and check out, while luxuriating in indulgent treatments provided by Guerlain.
 Helmed by chef Julien Dumas, Michelin-starred Le Bellefeuille – decked out in romantic, hand-drawn panoramas, light woodwork and soft green textiles – specialises in seasonal, artisanal cuisine with a focus on sustainability, while the Terrace, set under the sprawling Versailles-green pergola, offers a light menu to guests throughout the summer months.